 Each hole of the 18-hole course has three tee pad options, some fairways are considerably tree lined or tree covered while others are open and easier to play.

-Parts of the fairways meander adjacent commercial-use buildings and the sound of traffic hums.
+Parts of the fairways meander adjacent to commercial-use buildings, and the sound of traffic hums.

 Established in 2016, the course includes concrete pads and wide fairways make for relaxing play.
 Pause between holes to rest on a nearby bench under a canopy of trees or snap pictures of a nearby waterfall.